theolivenbaum/resin/README.md

-Built from embeddings generated from document fields, spaces are persisted on disk as bitmaps, scannable in a forward-only streaming fashion, an operation with a memory pressure that amounts to the size of a graph node, enabling the possibility to scan indices that are ~~large as hell~~ larger than memory.
+Built from embeddings generated from document fields, spaces are persisted on disk as bitmaps, scannable in a forward-only streaming fashion, an operation that brings pressure to memory that amounts to the size of a single graph node, which is usually very, very small, enabling the possibility to scan indices that are ~~large as hell~~ larger than memory.

 If you have only embeddings, no documents, you might still find some of the APIs useful for when you